Crousus/senty-kafka/README.md

 ### Docker

 Next, fire up the docker container from `/docker` with the command: `docker-compose -f docker-compose-everything.yml up --build`
+The kafka container might fail on startup because zookeeper is not read yet.
+Just start it again, and potential other containers that fail because kafka is offline

-*Warning*: This will take very long (depending on internet 20-30 mins because 17 containers), and eat around 70 GB of your disk space.
+*Warning*: This will take very long (depending on internet 20 mins because 17 containers), and eat around 70 GB of your disk space.
 Plus your RAM will be used to 100% if you have 16 GB.
 Don't run it with less.
 32 GB would be ideal.

+After all containers are up and running, open the monitor service at http://localhost:8095/ and connect the socket to see the events in real time.

 ## Services and REST Endpoints